cristinavelican/RubyUIAutomation/README.md

 * Fork the framework into your own domain or download it locally on your computer
 * Read the below information and use the resources mentioned to get used to the programming languages and the best practices to be apply while coding

+## Prerequisites
+* Install Ruby locally
+* Install the bundler gem (gem install bundler)
+* Go to the location of your newly cloned / downloaded framework and do a `bundle install` to install all the necessary gems
+* In order to run the created scenario, in your terminal run command `cucumber -t @search`

 ## Framework structure
 The below framework can be used for UI automation, using Ruby and Capybara (a Ruby gem/library similar to Selenium that can be used for UI automation).